vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/README.md

-# Introducing VMware Blockchain Ethereum Beta Developer Kit
+# Introducing VMware Blockchain Ethereum Early Beta Developer Kit

 We are so glad that you have found this repository!